 Model package migration

 In addition to making customizations in the tool configuration, the Metamodeler is also used for migrating model packages to a new (custom) configuration.
-When updating to a new Enterprise Studio release, Team Server model packages need to be migrated to the latest tool configuration in order to stay in sync.
+When updating to a new Enterprise Studio release, shared model packages need to be migrated to the latest tool configuration in order to stay in sync.
 During migration, any customizations in your current tool configuration will automatically be transferred to the new configuration, provided that these customizations have been made using the Metamodeler.
 For more information about migrating model packages, please refer to Updating to a new Enterprise Studio release.

 The Metamodeler in Enterprise Studio